 (b) is an object of the kind referred to in paragraph (a) that is disposed of or dealt with by or with the consent of the Minister.

-[Section 6 amended by No. 24 of 1995 s.
+[Section 6 amended: No. 24 of 1995 s.
 7.]

 7. Traditional use

 (1) Subject to subsection (2), in relation to a person of Aboriginal descent who usually lives subject to Aboriginal customary law, or in relation to any group of such persons, this Act shall not be construed —